 Cholera is a bacterial infection that causes diarrhoea, which can lead to dehydration and in some cases, death.
 You can catch it from consuming contaminated food or drink.

 Cholera is thought to have originated in the Ganges delta in India in the 19th century, and has since spread across continents, causing pandemics that have killed millions.
-It was a common illness in Britain before the 20th century.
-It is now endemic in a number of countries.

 What are the symptoms of cholera?